How ConsumerAffairs uses cookies

 Sell or donate items

-Hold a yard sale or list items online from your “sell” pile.
+Sort your things into "keep," "sell" and "donate" piles, then hold a weekend yard sale or list items online from your “sell” pile to downsize and lower your freight cost.
 Platforms like Facebook Marketplace and other local social media groups are great places to list items you want to sell or give away.

 » MORE: Tips for a successful garage sale